sourcegraph/handbook/content/engineering/batch-changes/index.md

   * Engineers add/refine estimates to issues in the planning project.
 All estimates in GitHub are assumed to be upper-bound estimates.
 (A missing estimate means "between 1 second and 1 trillion years.")
   * Everyone on the team reviews our [roadmap in Productboard](https://sourcegraph.productboard.com/roadmap/2263724-campaigns-releases) for the current/next release.

 * We then have our planning meeting to determine our common goals for the iteration.
-  * First we verify that any unfinished items in the old sprint will be finished by EOD.
-  * Then we look at our [roadmap in Productboard](https://sourcegraph.productboard.com/roadmap/2263724-campaigns-releases) to align on priorities and verify estimates. *The goal is to have a freshly prioritized roadmap.*
-  * We work as a team to assign One Big Thing to each engineer, creating tickets as needed and putting them in the current sprint and P0 column.
-  * We look at all of the items in our planning board (including the "Needs prioritization" tickets), ordering them by priority into P0, P1, P2.
-(These tend to be smaller items, like bug fixes, or work carrying over from the previous sprint.)
-P0 tickets get the current sprint as a milestone.
-  * Finally, we verify that the sum of the estimates of our P0 column does not exceed 2 days per engineer.
-In other words:
-     * `issues.filter(p0).map(estimate).sum <= (num_engineers * 2).days`
+The process for this is described in our [agenda doc](https://docs.google.com/document/d/1d4_WndknEd23BNUFG05-KEV4pq2MNx8mdZedVnZpLCg/edit#).

 * After sprint planning, the team has a retro to discuss how the previous sprint went, and what changes we might want to our working agreements.